 When receiving a CV, the employer (or the recruiter) makes an initial assessment of the candidate.
 One look is usually enough to assess whether a document stands out from the others or does not deviate from the pattern.
 Therefore, it is worth taking care of the visual attractiveness of the written CV.
 The employer (recruiter) receives hundreds of similar, if not identical, applications during the day.
 So in order to attract his attention, our CV must be unique.

 Until recently, the substantive correctness of the information provided in the resume was the most important.
-Today it is still relevant, but much more attention is paid to graphic design.
+In a modern resume today, it is still relevant, but much more attention is paid to graphic design.
 It is she who determines the interest of the employer (recruiter).
-A well-written CV is therefore first and foremost aesthetic.
+A well-written CV is, therefore first and foremost aesthetic.

 It encourages contact